ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 ## Development

-The following section deals with the development process, walkthrough and features of this project.
+The following section deals with the development process, walkthrough, and features of this project.

 ### Part 1: Gathering Information

-* The most important task at this point is to get a clear understanding of our future website purposes, the main   goals wish to get.
+* The most important task at this point is to get a clear understanding of our future website purposes, and the main goals wish to get.
-* A well-described and detailed plan based on this pre-development data protected us from spending extra       resources on solving the unexpected issues such as design changing or adding the functionality that wasn’t,     initially planned.
+* A well-described and detailed plan based on this pre-development data protected us from spending extra resources on solving unexpected issues such as design changing or adding functionality that wasn’t, initially planned.

 ### Part 2: Planning

-* Based on the information that was gathered together in the previous phase, a map is created fro the project
+* Based on the information that was gathered together in the previous phase, a map is created for the project

 #### Step 1: Backend

-* We first came up with architecture of backend i.e MVC architecture
+* We first came up with the architecture of the backend i.e MVC architecture
-* Now desiging the database was main step.
-We came up with following tables
+* Now designing the database was the main step.
+We came up with the following tables
   * User
   * Product
   * Cart
   * Order
 * We will discuss the fields of these tables later on
-* Controllers contains the functions that will be called on requests.
-We have separated each file by its           controller tpye i.e user-controller, product-controller etc.
+* Controllers contain the functions that will be called on requests.
+We have separated each file by its controller type i.e user-controller, product-controller, etc.
-* Routes contains routes of different features. i.e user-routes, cart-routes, order-routes etc
+* Routes contain routes of different features. i.e user-routes, cart-routes, order-routes etc

 #### Step 2: Frontend

 * During the frontend design phase, our website took shape
-* We came up with the design of flipkart website itself
+* We came up with the design of the Flipkart website itself
-* Whole website was divided in componenets and those components were further divided so that we can reuse them.
+* The Whole website was divided into components and those components were further divided so that we can reuse them.
-* Basic pages like homepage, login page product page were created first.
+* Basic pages like homepage, and login page product page was created first.
-* Then more complex functionlity like cart, order, seller page were added later on.
+* Then more complex functionality like cart, order, and seller pages were added later on.

 #### Step 3: Smart-contract